 At McDonald’s, a trainee manager of a restaurant will earn between £22,000 and £25,000.
 On completing the programme, there are plenty of opportunities for further progression.Other restaurant chains have been known to offer similar starting salaries.

 Mitchells & Butlers (owners of All Bar One, O’Neill’s and Harvester, to name but a few) also run graduate programmes.
 These are not restricted to the management of a pub, but also include head office functions such as marketing or finance.
-The starting salary for the retail stream on the Mitchells & Butlers graduate scheme is £24,000, and it may be higher depending on skills and experience.
+The starting salary for the retail stream on the Mitchells & Butlers graduate scheme is £24,000.

 Hotel manager salaries

 Once again, a number of different entry routes are open to graduates.
 You could work as a manager for a particular part of a hotel, such as reception or a restaurant, or as a general manager overseeing all aspects of the venue.

-The InterContinental Hotel Group graduate programme has paid graduates a starting salary of between around £21,000 and £23,000.
-The graduate management trainee scheme at Firmdale Hotels is similarly salaried.
+The InterContinental Hotel Group graduate programme has previously paid graduates a starting salary of between around £21,000 and £23,000.
+The graduate management trainee scheme at Firmdale Hotels is typically similarly salaried.

 Graduates without a relevant degree or sufficient experience may want to consider taking a job as a trainee manager and working up to general manager.
 Salaries for trainee managers can be lower, but have good promotional prospects.

 Will a qualification in hospitality management improve my salary?